andrewrgoss/andrewrgoss.com/content/resources.md

 Technical interviews are tough.
 CodeFights, which is best known as a competitive coding and skill-based recruiting platform, helps developers practice for these interviews through a free platform that offers study topics and practice questions.<br>
 <a href="https://codefights.com/interview-practice" target="_blank">codefights.com/interview-practice</a>

+#### GeeksforGeeks
+A Computer Science portal for geeks.
+It contains computer science and programming articles, quizzes, and practice/competitive programming questions.
+It also has a large database of company-specific interview questions.<br>
+<a href="http://www.geeksforgeeks.org" target="_blank">www.geeksforgeeks.org</a>

 #### Git Showcase
 Free portfolio site that allows developers to easily feature projects from their GitHub repositories.<br>
 <a href="https://www.gitshowcase.com" target="_blank">gitshowcase.com</a>